 To get the full value of joy you must have someone to divide it with.

 Any marriage can be saved and any marriage can be lost.
-It all comes down to weather or
+It all comes down to whether or

 not a couple will stop doing the things that harm a marriage and start doing the things that